AudreyBil/push-swap/README.md

 The Push Swap project involves sorting a set of integers using two stacks (a and b).
 The objective is to sort all the elements in stack a in ascending order using a limited set of operations.
 Stack b is initially empty, and the challenge is to use less than 5500 operations to achieve a fully sorted stack of 500 integers.

+**Usage**

+Clone the repository:
+    git@github.com:AudreyBil/push-swap.git

+Compile the project using make:
+    make

+Run the project by executing:
+    ./push_swap [numbers]
+Replace [numbers] by any list of unsorted numbers, without duplicates

 **Rules**

     Stacks: